gsteja025/gst-pay/README.md

 # HOW TO USE
 ![2021-06-06 (4)](https://user-images.githubusercontent.com/62547559/120928088-184d9b80-c698-11eb-94f3-2b72ddf61d70.png)

 Enter your login details first namely username and pin.Then it will show your credentials on screen.

+# Try with username:st and pin:1111 for demo login

 As of now there is no option for account creation.Furtherly will develop for sure.you can transfer money to another account by entering username.you can request loan by entering amount you need.It will be added as your deposits in your account.you can delete account by entering your username and pin correctly
 ![2021-06-06 (5)](https://user-images.githubusercontent.com/62547559/120928114-2ef3f280-c698-11eb-9814-037ebc6600b2.png)